-Of the Lifetime Cash ISAs we cover, Tembo currently offers the best interest rates of 4.33%.
-Please note that rates are variable and may change at short notice.
-Whilst Cash Lifetime ISAs are great for short-term savings boosts for your first home, if you are using your Lifetime ISA for retirement, you should consider an Investment Lifetime ISA as money invested in the stock market over time has historically outperformed savings accounts.
+Dodl by AJ Bell currently pays the highest cash interest of 4.06% AER, but this is on uninvested cash as it is a stocks and shares lifetime ISA.
+Of the Lifetime cash ISAs we cover, Tembo currently offers the best interest rates of 3.8% AER.
+Whilst cash Lifetime ISAs (LISAs) are great for short-term savings boosts for your first home, if you are using your LISA for retirement, you should consider an investment Lifetime ISA as money invested in the stock market over time has historically outperformed savings accounts.

-Cash Lifetime ISAs come with a 25% Government bonus top-up and are individual savings accounts that are structured as a “tax wrapper” which means there’s no tax on the interest you earn from money in the account.
-We’ve scoured the market to find the best interest on cash Lifetime ISAs so you can make more from your savings.
+Cash Lifetime ISAs (LISAs) come with a 25% Government bonus top-up and are individual savings accounts that are structured as a “tax wrapper” which means there’s no tax on the interest you earn from money in the account.
+We’ve scoured the market to find the best interest on cash LISAs so you can make more from your savings.
+We have also included investment (stocks and shares) LISAs that pay interest on uninvested cash.

 Tembo Money’s Lifetime ISA is one of the easiest and best-paying Lifetime ISA apps to help save money when buying your first house or investing in retirement.
 It also comes with the added benefit of being attached to an online mortgage broker that can help you use it to buy your first property.